gaozhiyan/Dissertation_Files/README.md

 Included in this Repository are the LaTeX files for my 2019 dissertation entitled "Weighing Phonetic Patterns in Non-Native English Speech".
 The format has been approved by the [University Dissertation & Thesis Services](https://library.gmu.edu/udts) at George Mason University.
 You are welcome to use the codes here as a template for your dissertation project.

 You can check the [zhiyan_diss_main.pdf ](https://github.com/gaozhiyan/Dissertation_Files/blob/master/zhiyan_diss_latex/zhiyan_diss_main.pdf) file first to see how the paper looks.
-Except two screen-shots I used in Chapters 4 and 5, everything else including all other graphs and the bibliography are done with LaTeX codes.
+Except two screen-shots I used in Chapters 4 and 5, everything else including all other graphs and the bibliography were done with LaTeX codes.

 The 3 scatter plots in Chapter 6 have a ggplot feeling.
 It is because I drew these graphs using <em>ggplot2</em> in R, and then used the <em>tikzDevice</em> package in R to convert them into .tex files.
 I did this because I want the font family and font size used in the graphs to be the same as the ones used for the main text of the dissertation.